 20 Sep Challenges in developing a new tourism product

-Developing a new tourism product means creating a value for everybody included in a process of product creation, implementation and at the end its consumption.
+Developing a new tourism product means creating value for everybody included in a process of product creation, implementation, and at the end its consumption.

-Today every destination, every hotel, or a tourist attraction is seeking for unique ways to attract certain types of customers.
-When thinking about a new products our mind has to go few steps further in order to put right things on the right place and finally get results.
-Those actions usually include not only having a general knowledge of your business, but a big significant have a knowledge about psychology, sociology, and above all communication.
+Today every destination, every hotel, or a tourist attraction is seeking unique ways to attract certain types of customers.
+When thinking about new products our mind has to go a few steps further in order to put the right things in the right place and finally get results.
+Those actions usually include not only having a general knowledge of your business, but a big significant have a piece of knowledge about psychology, sociology, and above all communication.

 Let’s start from the beginning, and follow those 7 steps next time when developing your new tourism product:

 Be completely aware that the consumer of your product or service is the most important part of a tourism system.
 I’m sure you are very well aware that the consumer is the reason tourism products and services exist.

 Know your own values